 How Did I Become A Christian?

-I remember vividly that soon later, I saw a picture of a little girl like me, kneeling in front of Jesus, praying with her eyes closed and a halo of peaceful light surrounding her head, and radiating over her innocent face.
-I was very touched by this and wished I was able to enjoy a similar relationship.
+I had considered my life to be traumatic and without meaning from a very early age, which led to my first attempt of suicide at the age of six.
+Soon later, I remember vividly seeing a picture of a little girl like me, kneeling in front of Jesus, praying with her eyes shut and a halo of peace surrounding her calm Mona Lisa – like face.
+I felt touched and wished secretly to be able to enjoy a similar relationship.

-Occasionally, like now, I pondered over my condition and “examined myself, wondering why” this was happening to me, where did I go wrong and how objective my internal experience was.
-Although my situation was not relatively the worst in comparison with all the misery humanity had suffered, I realised that my concerns were real and revolved around truly negative experiences.
-Still, whatever answers I reached back then were not able to alleviate my hardship and improve my condition, until I met Him again, and this time, it was for good.
+Occasionally, like now, I pondered upon my condition and examined myself, questioning why this was happening to me, where did I go wrong and how objective my internal experience was.
+Although my situation was not relatively the worst if put in comparison with all the miseries that humanity had to suffer, I realised that my concerns were real and evolved around truly negative experiences.
+Nevertheless, whatever answers I reached back then were not able to alleviate my hardship and improve my condition, until I met Him again, and this time, it was for good.

-In the midst of my confusion, misery and the lack of social stability, I had to move North (nearer to the Capital) to escape an unhappy marriage and social persecution, and to be able to find work.
-A year later, my life was still far from stable and my heart was yearning for true love more than ever before.
+In the middle of my confusion, misery and the lack of physical and social stability, I had to move North to escape a failed marriage, social persecution and to be able to find work.
+A year later, my life was still far from stable and my heart was yearning for true agape love like never before.

-And then I found Him in a Church, in a town full of foreigners and oak trees.
-I was just passing by, but He stole my heart.
-I longed for His unconditional love and forgiveness, but, like when I was a six year old girl, I couldn’t reach for Him just yet.
-Back then, I believed that because I was prohibited from reaching for Him, this wish of being His own, can never materialise.
+And then I saw Jesus in the form of a Church, in a town full of foreigners and oak trees.
+I was just passing by, but the assembly of Church people leaving the building on Sunday afternoon stole my heart.
+I longed for God’s unconditional love, support and forgiveness, but, like when I was still a six-year-old, I couldn’t reach for Him just yet.
+I still believed that Jesus was unapproachable and that because I was prohibited from changing my tradition, this wish of being His own; of being Christian, can never materialise in my life.